Elif-Tugce/XChange/README.md

 4. Install the JDK and run the code.

-!Dependencies and libraries required: JavaFX, JSON, JDBC
+### Dependencies and libraries required:
+JavaFX, JSON, JDBC